AmjadSaidam/Coinbase-DL-Portfolio-Buyer/README.md

 * Crypotocurrency trading is very risky, and your capital is at risk.
 * Do not Invest more than you are willing to loose.
 * Backtest results, are not indicative of future performance.
+* Out of the box this strategy only works in Spot markets.
+(Future market compatibility in future updates).

 ## Getting Started: